AImeida/AImeida/README.md

 Hi, I’m @AImeida 🦏\
 I’m interested in trying things out ✏️\
-I’m currently learning math 🌱
+I’m constantly learning stuff 🌱

 <!---
 Gaardb/Gaardb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.